Error 403 in Web Scraping: 7 Easy Solutions and Examples

 Try for FREE

-Another way to bypass the 403 Forbidden web scraping error is by setting up a fake User Agent.
-It's a string sent by web clients with every request to identify themselves to the web server.
+One way to bypass the HTTP 403 error in web scraping is to set a fake User Agent by modifying your scraper's original User Agent.
+The User Agent is a string sent by web clients with every request so the server can identify them.
+It details the client version, vendor, platform, and operating system.

 Non-browser web clients have unique User Agents that servers use to detect and block them.
 For example, here's what a Python Requests' User Agent looks like: